RedHatWorkshops/fusev7-workshop/labs/11-springboot-using-missions.md

 ![Type Project Name](images/11-Step-7.png)

-8. Unzip the `booster-circuit-breaker-fuse.zip` file to a local directory, and import the Maven project into the IDE of your choice.
+8. Unzip the `booster-circuit-breaker-fuse.zip` file to a local directory, and import the **greetings-service** Maven project into the IDE of your choice.

 ![Type Project Name](images/11-Step-8.png)

-9. Try running the default project as a standalone SpringBoot project (right-click on the camel-context.xml and select **Run As > Local Camel Context**.
+9. Try running the default project as a standalone SpringBoot project (right-click on the project and select **Run As > 2 Maven build ...**.
+Put **spring-boot:run** in the Goal.
 You should be able to view the simple console that prints our someone's name (found at http://localhost:8080), plus the Hystrix Dashboard for the name and greetings service.
 Experiment by killing the name-service and monitoring the behavior on the Hystrix Dashboard.
 You should notice the Circuit Break opening and shutting, depending on whether the service is running or not.

 #### Add Swagger Docs